 - Take the bowl out of the microwave, mush up any large fruit pieces with a fork and add the cornflour.
 Mix well.

-- Place the bowl back in the microwave (with its lid on) and microwave on 90% power for 2.5 minutes.
+- Place the bowl back in the microwave (with its lid on, or still off if you're using a Pyrex bowl) and microwave on 90% power for 2.5 minutes.

 - Take the bowl out, carefully take the lid off (the mixture will be hot) and check if any further larger bits of fruit need mushing up.
 Let the jam cool down.